long-island-iced-tea/bangazon/README.md

 ### Product
 #### GET
-- `api/controller`
+- `api/product`
-  - description and details
+  - Reads all products from database
 - `api/controller`
   - description and details
 #### POST